-The trial of three men accused of stealing N5.7 billion SURE-P funds was stalled Tuesday due to a directive by Abubakar Malami, the Attorney-General of the Federation and Minister of Justice, to the Independent Corrupt Practices and other related offences Commission (ICPC) to hand over the case to the Katsina State government.
+The trial of three men accused of stealing N5.7 billion SURE-P funds was stalled Tuesday after a Katsina State official said Abubakar Malami, the Attorney-General of the Federation, had directed the anti-graft agency (ICPC) to hand over the case file to the Katsina State government.

 The accused persons are the former special adviser to the governor on SURE-P, Nasiru Ingawa; the Director of Finance and Account of the SURE-P Department Katsina State, Abdulaziz Shinkafi; and a chief store officer in the state civil service, Bello Bindawa.